robotpony/w42/content/pages/about-warpedvisions-dot-org.md

 have been mostly great.
 I've stuck with them as they were my first taste of organized hosting, they're honest, and mostly it just works.
 Kudos to them for sticking with the long game; it's downright respectable, and it's super reliable 20-something years later.

-The site is generated using Hugo and is hosted again at [Dreamhost](http://dreamhost.com/r.cgi?madmaxx/shared/comparison.html) again, though over the years it's been hosted using dozens and dozens of other tools ([Write.as](https://write.as), Wordpress, Jekyll, Movable Type, Textism, Slashcode and siblings, Blosxom, Tumblr, and a few of my own systems).
+The site is generated using Hugo and is hosted again at [Dreamhost](http://dreamhost.com/r.cgi?madmaxx/shared/comparison.html), though over the years it's been hosted using dozens and dozens of other tools ([Write.as](https://write.as), Wordpress, Jekyll, Movable Type, Textism, Slashcode and siblings, Blosxom, Tumblr, and a few of my own systems).
 It's always been my testing grounds for new tools and techniques.
 And for what it's worth, my favourite engine (next to this one) was [Blosxom](http://www.blosxom.com/), a bare-to-the-metal Perl